Tarun707/aps_fault_detection/README.md

 python main.py
 ```

-This is changes made in neuro lab
+This is changes made in cloud vs code